-Electrical fire is the top cause of accidental fire in UK homes, reduce the risk:
+Electrical fire is the top cause of accidental fire in UK homes, to reduce the risk:

-- Always follow the manufacturer guidance for electric items – this includes using correct bulbs for light fittings
+- Always follow the manufacturer’s guidance for electric items – this includes using the correct bulbs for light fittings.

 Safe product use:

-- Buy electronic items from trustworthy sources and use according to the manufacturer’s guidance
+- Buy electronic items from trustworthy sources and use them according to the manufacturer’s guidance.

-- Don’t use mains powered appliances in bathrooms
+- Do not use mains-powered appliances in bathrooms.

-- Don’t run cables from electrical appliances (including extension leads) under carpets or rugs
+- Do not run cables from electrical appliances (including extension leads) under carpets, rugs or doorways.

-- Don’t use the top of the microwave for extra storage
+- Do not use the top of the microwave or air fryer for extra storage.